civilisation

 Art, Music, and Literature

-- Religion has greatly inspired art, music, literature, and architecture.
+- Religion has greatly inspired art, music, Literature, and architecture.

 - Temples, hymns, devotional songs, and religious paintings form an integral part of cultural heritage.